MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 # Tracking community evolution with graph autoencoders
 In this preliminary work, we apply deep learning on graphs for the task of cluster tracking in dynamic networks.
-While most cluster tracking methods rely on node membership to track the clusters from different timesteps, in our work we look at all three characteristics when performing the tracking: node membership, node attributes, and cluster structure.
+While most cluster tracking methods rely on node membership to track the clusters from different timesteps, in our work we look at all three characteristics when performing the tracking: node membership, cluster attributes, and cluster structure.
 Our method is comprised of two steps.
 First, we generate representative embeddings of the clusters using Graph Neural Networks supplemented with GRUs for temporal learning.
 Next, we build an attributed, weighted Supergraph out of the clusters.
 In the Supergraph the nodes are the clusters, the edge-weights are the number of nodes shared between the clusters, and the attributes are the cluster embeddings generated in the first step.
 Subsequently, we transform the problem of cluster tracking into a clustering task on the Supergraph, where each cluster represents a sequence of clusters.
 In the second step, we apply a graph autoencoder (TrackGAE) on the Supergraph.
 TrackGAE is supplemented with a novel pruning mechanism that detaches the weak inter-sequence edges and reinforces the intra-sequence edges in the Supergraph.
 Finally, Finch, an agglomerative clustering algorithm is applied on the representations of TrackGAE in order to generate the sequences.

 ## Problem definition